-At 75 1Ž2 Bedford, you’ll find the narrowest street in New York, Built-in 1873, Edna St. Vincent Millay once lived here.
-And 84 Bedford is the historic landmark building from 1780, which was restored and converted into condos in 2011.
+At 75 1/2 Bedford, you’ll find the narrowest street in New York.
+Built-in 1873, Edna St. Vincent Millay once lived here.
+And 84 Bedford is the historic landmark building from 1780, restored and converted into condos in 2011.

 One of the street’s best-kept secrets is 93 Perry.
-However, a backhouse built in 1827 and located in a hidden courtyard.
-The building’s appearance seems to be the same as it was in the 19th century.
+The building’s appearance seems the same as it was in the 19th century.
+However, a backhouse was built in 1827 and located in a hidden courtyard.

 And Sex and the City Fans will recognize Carrie Bradshaw’s apartment.
 Although the address in the show was on the Upper East Side, the actual building used during filming was 66 Perry.

-One of the neighborhood’s most well-known streets, mostly residential Charles runs from Greenwich Avenue to West Street and lies just north of 10th Street.
-Myriad row houses were built in the mid-1800s, with a few constructed in the first quarter of the 20th century.
+One of the neighborhood’s most well-known streets, mostly residential Charles, runs from Greenwich Avenue to West Street and lies just north of 10th Street.
+Myriad row houses built in the mid-1800s, with a few constructed in the first quarter of the 20th century.
 Completed in 1834 for $2,600, 131 Charles Street was one of the original buildings on the street.
-The red brick Federal townhouse was added to the National Register of Historic Places in 1972.
+The red-brick Federal townhouse was added to the National Register of Historic Places in 1972.

-One of the most significant addresses is 150 Charles Street, which was converted to condos and launched in 2013.
-The building is one of the city’s most coveted for the high-end real estate –– the 91 units sold in just 12 weeks.
+One of the most significant addresses is 150 Charles Street, converted to condos and launched in 2013.
+The building is one of the city’s most coveted for high-end real estate; 91 units sold in just 12 weeks.